3 Rules

 The Drafts-

-We will use the ESPN (Tentative) Fantasy draft system to facilitate the actual draft process.
-You will receive details on the draft as we get closer to the actual date.
-The third party draft for this league are only used for drafting purposes.
-It will help the speed by clocking the selections a 1:00 to 1:30 per pick and will allow GM's to pre rank their selections.
+The draft is held on Fantrax which will be used to manage all drafting functions.
+Time allowed for each pick is TBD right now, but is typically a 1:00 to 1:30 per pick and will allow GM's to pre rank their selections.
 This serves a dual purpose, due to the fact that if you are not able to attend some of or even all of the draft, you can still participate and get a reasonable draft list.

 The Salary Cap-